Tyrn/wei/the-insider-en.typ

 its edge and they brought and took away beasts down this road.

-     They  watched  the sunrise from  a  mountaintop, aerial wind danced  in their horses'  tails - they  said that  this wind used to  mount fillies  in ancient times and black horses with white spots had been born of this wind - shells scrunched occasionally under the hooves reminding that a sea had been there millions of years ago.
+     They  watched  the sunrise from  a  mountaintop, aerial wind danced  in their horses'  tails---they  said that  this wind used to  mount fillies  in ancient times and black horses with white spots had been born of this wind---shells scrunched occasionally under the hooves reminding that a sea had been there millions of years ago.
 Then, Kissur espied a deer that also decided to enjoy the sunrise and they released the dogs and rode following them.

-     There  were five nobles  -  Kissur,  Ashidan, Khanadar the Dried  Date, Aldon and Bemish, there were also eight dogs and three servants - they drove the deer at Kissur and he, having opened his eyes  wide and screamed wildly, threw a spear handed to him by one of  the servants.
+     There  were five nobles---Kissur,  Ashidan, Khanadar the Dried  Date, Aldon and Bemish, there were also eight dogs and three servants---they drove the deer at Kissur and he, having opened his eyes  wide and screamed wildly, threw a spear handed to him by one of  the servants.
 Painted yellow,  with a green  pinecone on the end, the spear  almost  pierced  the deer all the way